On matrices in finite free position: Introduction

 \section{Introduction}

-Finite free probability was introduced by Marcus, Spielman and Srivastava \cite{MSS22} and Marcus \cite{Marcus21} in connection with the solution of the Kadison-Singer conjecture.
+Finite free probability was introduced by Marcus, Spielman and Srivastava \cite{MSS22} and Marcus \cite{Marcus21} in connection with the solution of the Kadison--Singer conjecture.
 They introduced additive and multiplicative convolutions of characteristic polynomials of matrices over the real and complex numbers.
 In fact, these convolutions were already studied in the 1920s by Walsh \cite{Walsh22} and Szeg\H{o} \cite{Szego22}, who proved among other results that under certain conditions they preserve real rootedness.
-In \cite{MSS22} explicit formulas for the convolutions were introduced, showing that they express the expectations of the characteristic polynomials of unitarily (orthogonally) invariant random matrices, thus linking them to free probability.
-That is, when $A$ and $B$ are normal (symmetric) matrices then the additive convolution of their characteristic polynomials equals the expectation of the characteristic polynomials of $A+U^*BU$, where the expectation is over randomly distributed unitary (orthogonal) matrices $U$.
+In \cite{MSS22} explicit formulas for the convolutions were introduced, showing that they coincide with the expectations of the characteristic polynomials of unitarily invariant random matrices, thus linking them to free probability.
+That is, when $A$ and $B$ are normal matrices then the additive convolution of their characteristic polynomials equals the expectation of the characteristic polynomials of $A+U^*BU$, where the expectation is over randomly distributed unitary matrices $U$.
 A similar result holds for normal matrices with respect to multiplicative convolution.

 The analogues of these convolutions in the setting of tropical algebra were studied in \cite{RLP19}.